adelriosantiago/git-as-dropbox/README.md

 Stop GAD if currently running.
 Remove the _.git-as-dropbox_ hidden folder from your proyect.
 And delete the _git-as-dropbox_ branch from your external repository.
 GAD does not make changes to your original repository, however if you ever fetched all branches in a local repo you might want to delete these too.

 ##### GAD closes when I disconnect from my the server.
 Why?
 This is normal.
 Any NodeJS app running on yor CLI will close as you disconnect from the server.
-To keep GAD running use `nohup` or `pm2` (recommended).
+To keep GAD running use `nohup`.
+For example `nohup git-as-dropbox ./my-repo`.

+## Contributing

+Submit and issue or clone the repo from https://github.com/adelriosantiago/git-as-dropbox.
+During development you can test your changes by running `node ./bin/git-as-dropbox.js <path-to-your-repo>`.

 ## License